 Until a few years ago, online commercialization went fairly traditional ways: companies and entrepreneurs used the internet to advertise their services online or to sell their products in webshops.
 In the meantime, Web3 has added a new dimension to the internet, bringing forth a massive expansion of business opportunities for companies.

 “International groups have been first to utilize the new business models of Web3,” digitalization expert Martin Giesswein tells us.
 However, it is not just Nike, Sony, Microsoft, or FIFA who stand to gain unforeseen opportunities to make money through Web3.
 “On principle, Web3 is open to all businesses, but it will benefit some more than others.
-But no company can afford not to think long and hard about the topic,” Christof Stögerer, Head of Continuing Education at the WU Executive Academy, says, stressing the subject’s importance.
+But no company can afford not to think long and hard about the topic,” Konrad Holleis, Head of Custom Programs at the WU Executive Academy, says, stressing the subject’s importance.

 This is why the Executive Academy has developed a new online course on the topic in cooperation with Martin Giesswein.
 “Web3 and the Metaverse” is targeted at executives and entrepreneurs and will launch in April 2023.
 Together with guest lecturers, attorney-at-law Tullia Veronesi of Schoenherr Attorneys at Law, and Heinz Popovic, CEO of WINWEST, Martin Giesswein will offer participants a compact overview of the entrepreneurial opportunities and legal framework conditions of Web3.